Kraftland/portable/README.md

 Portable itself allows multiple instances.
 It automatically creates an identical sandbox and launches the application.
 Application itself may or may not support waking up itself.
 It is advised to set `SingleMainWindow=true` for applications that doesn't have well multi-instance support.

-### CLI arguments

-`--actions f5aaebc6-0014-4d30-beba-72bce57e0650`: Toggle Sandbox, requires user confirmation.

-`--actions opendir`: Open the sandbox's home directory.

-`--actions share-files`: Choose multiple files to share with the sandbox.
-The file will be temporarily stored in `XDG_DATA_HOME/stateDirectory/Shared`, which will be purged each launch.

-`--actions reset-documents`: Resets XDG Desktop Portal's documents portal and other permissions, causing an instant redaction the permission to read & write for sandboxed apps. **Pleased be advised that this is suggested not to be included in desktop actions made by packagers or be executed when there are applications using the documents portal**!

-`--actions quit`: Stop sandbox and D-Bus proxy.
-If the app fails to stop after 20s, it'll be killed.

-`--actions debug-shell`: Start a debugging bash shell inside the sandbox.
-This works regardless whether the app is running.

-Arguments for the application can be passed by putting your arguments in the end of the list of arguments and separate it with `--`

 ### Debugging

 #### Entering sandbox

 To manually execute programs instead of following the `launchTarget` config, start portable with argument `--actions debug-shell`.
 This will open a bash prompt and gives you full control of the sandbox environment.

 ---